Orienteering map: Magnetic north

 Cartographers use a projection to project the curved surface of the earth onto a flat surface.
 This generates a grid that is used as a base for national topographic mapping.
 The projection introduces a distortion so that grid north differs from true north; magnetic north is a natural feature that differs from both.
 As an example: at 52° 35' N 1° 10' E (approx 7 km west of Norwich, England) true north is 2° 33' west of grid north, and magnetic north is about 7° west of grid north.
 Magnetic north varies continually and in this example (1986) was reducing by about 1/2° in four years.
 Orienteering maps are printed using magnetic north and this requires an adjustment to be made to the base map.

 Field-work

 Field-work is carried out using a small part of the base map fixed to a survey board, covered with a piece of draughting film, and drawn with pencils.
+Some map-drawing software has been adapted for making it easy to use a tablet to take notes in the field.

 The final map needs to be drawn with sufficient accuracy so that a feature shown on the map can be identified clearly on the ground by the competitor, thus, field-workers need to locate features with a high level of accuracy, to ensure consistency between map and terrain.
 Where the map and terrain are inconsistent, the feature becomes unusable: no control point can be placed there.
 Periodic corrections to the map may be necessary, typically vegetation changes in forested areas.